Oesophageal Motility Disorders

 Achalasia is a primary motility disorder of the oesophagus, characterised by a failure of relaxation of the lower oesophageal sphincter and the absence of peristalsis along the oesophageal body.

-Patients with long standing achalasia have an x8-16 increased risk of oesophageal cancer, although the absolute risks remains small.
+Patients with long standing achalasia have an x8-16 increased risk of oesophageal cancer, although the absolute risk remains low.

 Clinical Features

-Patients with achalasia will classically present with progressive dysphagia when ingesting both solids and liquids, as well as regurgitation of food.
+Patients with achalasia will typically present with progressive dysphagia when ingesting both solids and liquids, as well as the regurgitation of food.
 The symptom severity frequently varies day-to-day.

 Other symptoms include respiratory complications (either a nocturnal cough or aspiration), chest pain, dyspepsia, and weight loss.
 Symptoms are often non-specific, therefore there is often a substantial delay to diagnosis.